-Top Gun: When Tom Cruise Was Mistaken for a Hippie
+Tom Cruise Was Mistaken for a Hippie in the 80s — Big Mistake

-Tom Cruise got the role of leather-jacketed tough guy Pete “Maverick” Mitchell in Top Gun after a meeting with some Navy pilots determined to rattle a young actor they badly misjudged as a hippie.
+Tom Cruise got the role of Pete “Maverick” Mitchell in Top Gun after a meeting with some Navy pilots determined to rattle a young actor they had badly misjudged… as a hippie.

-The film premiered 35 years ago this week, and the Top Gun Blu-Ray released last year includes an interview with producer Jerry Bruckheimer about how he and partner Don Simpson courted Cruise for the role.
-The film about fighter pilots at the U.S. Navy’s Fighter Weapons School at Naval Station Miramar in San Diego premiered on May 12, 1986, and a sequel, Top Gun: Maverick, will come out later this year.
+The sequel to the 1986 film, Top Gun: Maverick, became the biggest hit of 2022, with the now-60-year-old Cruise reprising the role he first played at 24.
+He returns this summer with Mission: Impossible — Dead Reckoning.
+But the movie that made him a box-office powerhouse was Top Gun.

 Almost everyone involved in the original Top Gun, including screenwriters Jim Cash and Jack Epps Jr., had Cruise in their sights thanks to his star-making turn in the 1983 film Risky Business.
 Cruise was fresh from Legend, by director Ridley Scott, whose brother Tony Scott ended up directing Top Gun.

+Also Read: Tom Cruise and Mission Impossible Director Christopher McQuarrie Argue a Lot — About You

-“When we got the script from Cash and Epps, we felt that the perfect actor — it really came from them — was going to be Tom Cruise,” Bruckheimer said in the commentary.
+“When we got the script from Cash and Epps, we felt that the perfect actor — it really came from them — was going to be Tom Cruise,” Bruckheimer said in a commentary on the 2020 Top Gun Blu-Ray release.
 “We’d sent various versions of the script to Tom.
 There was interest, but he would never sign on the dotted line.
 We just couldn’t get him to say yes.”

-So Bruckheimer enlisted the Blue Angels — the U.S. Navy’s flight demonstration squadron.
-The Navy had agreed to help with Top Gun.
+So Bruckheimer enlisted the Blue Angels — the U.S. Navy’s flight demonstration squadron — because the Navy had agreed to help with Top Gun.

 “He’d just finished a movie called Legend with Ridley Scott,” Bruckheimer explained on the commentary track.
 “He had this long ponytail.
 I called the information officer at the Pentagon and I said, ‘Look, we need to close this thing with Tom.
 When are the Blue Angels going to be around?’
 And they were in El Centro [California] for an airshow.
 So I got ahold of Tom’s agent… and said ‘Look, we’d like to send Tom down, let him take a flight and see what it’s really like in one of these planes.'”